dhermanns/rpi-nightscout/README.md

 If you would like direct access to the mongo database, you will have to open up the mongo db port to be accessible from outside the docker container.
 You can easily do this by modifying the `docker-compose.yml`:
 ```
 mongo:
-  image: dhermanns/rpi-mongo:2.6.4
+  image: mongo:4.4.9
   ports:
     - "27017:27017"
     - "27018:27018"
     - "27019:27019"
     - "28017:28017"
-  command: "/opt/mongodb/bin/mongod"
   restart: always
 ```

 This way you should be able to use other tools that would like direct access.

-## Run on Raspberry Pi arm64
+## Run on Raspberry Pi with piOS
-If you use a 64bit Kernel you need to use a compatible mongo docker container.
-For this reason you might use the alternative docker-compose file
+piOS (formerly known as raspbian) is based on armv7 (32bit).
+Since nightscout 14.2.2 needs a mongo-db 4.x, arm64 is required.
+But you can run an older nightscout 14.0.6 an piOS. docker-compose.armv7.yml demonstrates this:

 ```
-docker-compose -f docker-compose.arm64.yml up -d
+docker-compose -f docker-compose.armv7.yml up -d
 ```

 ## Configure your Uploader